etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

 DbDestination dest = new DbDestination(connMan, "DestinationTable");
 ```

-Like with an object, the properties of the ExpandoObject are used to map the values to the right columns.
+As with an object, the properties of the ExpandoObject are used to map the values to the right columns.
 Only if the ExpandoObject object has a property with the same name as the column in the destination table, data is written into this column.
 Unfortunately, the Column mapping attributes are not working here.

 ### Using arrays